Challenging Young Men To Be Great: Head Coach Wyant On The Role of College Soccer

 Diane Scavuzzo: Is this why some people say that playing collegiate soccer is almost like having a job in college?

-Kim Wyant: I think they say it because you are layering another activity with lots of responsibilities on top of being a student, which already has huge requirements.
+Kim Wyant: I think they say it because you are layering another activity with many responsibilities as a student, which already has huge requirements.

-The reason that you’re in college or at a university is to get an education — to meet other people, have a social life, and expand your horizon.
-But, because you’re spending 20 to 30 hours per week dedicating yourself to your sport — you’ve got to make sure that you’re diligent with your time management.
-And, you have to take care of yourself, making sure you’re getting enough sleep and the right nutrition.
-I think that’s probably why some people refer to it as a job and why employers are very keen on college athletes because they know that they have been tested in ways that other college students haven’t.
+You’re in college or at a university to get an education — to meet other people, have a social life, and expand your horizon.
+But, because you’re spending 20 to 30 hours per week dedicating yourself to your sport, you must make sure you’re diligent with your time management.
+And, you have to take care of yourself, ensuring you’re getting enough sleep and the proper nutrition.
+That’s probably why some people consider it a job and why employers are very keen on college athletes.
+They know they have been tested in ways other college students haven’t.

-Being on a collegiate team is like going into the work environment — you need to know how to get along with other people.
-You need to know how to reach a compromise.
+Being on a collegiate team is like entering the work environment—you need to know how to get along with other people and how to compromise.

-Other people are depending on you and you have to be accountable to your teammates.
+Other people depend on you and you must be accountable to your teammates.

 There is a resilience that a player learns by being on a collegiate team.

-Not always getting what you want, and dealing with disappointment, plus learning how you deal with recovery builds real character.
+Not always getting what you want, dealing with disappointment, and learning how to deal with recovery build real character.

 Diane Scavuzzo: How competitive is soccer on a DIII level?